mlr-org/mlrCPO/README.md

 ## Similar Projects

 There are other projects that provide functionality similar to `mlrCPO` for other machine learning frameworks.
-The [caret](https://github.com/topepo/caret) project provides some preprocessing functionality, though not as flexible as `mlrCPO`.
+The [caret](https://github.com/topepo/caret) project provides some preprocessing functionality, though not as flexible as `mlrCPO`. [dplyr](https://github.com/tidyverse/dplyr) has similar syntax and some overlapping functionality, but is focused ultimately more on (manual) *data manipulation* instead of (machine learning pipeline integrated) *preprocessing*.
 Much more close to `mlrCPO`'s functionality is the [Recipes package](https://topepo.github.io/recipes/). [scikit learn](http://scikit-learn.org/stable/) also has [preprocessing functionality](http://scikit-learn.org/stable/modules/preprocessing.html) built in.

 ## License